googleapis/langchain-google-alloydb-pg-python/samples/migrations/migrate_pgvector_to_alloydb.md

 # Migrate a `PGVector` vector store to `AlloyDBVectorStore`

-This guide shows the user how to migrate from the [PGVector](https://api.python.langchain.com/en/latest/vectorstores/langchain_postgres.vectorstores.PGVector.html#langchain_postgres.vectorstores.PGVector) to the [AlloyDB interface](https://github.com/googleapis/langchain-google-alloydb-pg-python/blob/main/src/langchain_google_alloydb_pg/vectorstore.py) for AlloyDB Tables.
+This guide shows how to migrate from the [`PGVector`](https://github.com/langchain-ai/langchain-postgres) vector store class to the [`AlloyDBVectorStore`](https://github.com/googleapis/langchain-google-alloydb-pg-python) class.

 ## Why migrate?